pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     ```

     The `fill_value` argument has the same semantics as in sparse
-    tensor constructor (see point 1) and its shape must be consistent
+    tensor constructors (see point 1) and its shape must be consistent
     with the shape of the input tensor (`self`) and the value of
     `sparseDims` when specified: `self.shape[:sparseDims] ==
     fill_value.shape`.